Duvey314/austin-green-energy-predictor/README.md

 * [Acknowledgements](#acknowledgements)
 * [Resources](#resources)

+# NEEDS FOR DELIVERABLE # 2

+-Machine learning needs to go from mockup to functioning -database needs to be integrated
+-create an outline for final dashboard: storyboard capturing main visualizations and other aspects of dashboard presentation
+	-topic, reason, description of data, questions team wants to answer with data, description of data exploration, description of analysis phase github
+	-includes master branch with all code necessary to perform exploratory analysis -some code necessary to complete ML portion of project readme
+	-description of communication protocalls
+	-outline of project
+individuals
+	-four committs for this segment machine learning
+	-description of preliminary data preprocessing
+	-description of preliminary feature engineering and preliminary feature selection- decision making process -description of how data was split into training and testing -explanation of model choice with limitations and benefits databse integration
+	-database stores static data
+	-database interfaces with project
+	-includes at least two tables
+	-at least one joing- not including any joins in panadas -includes at least one connection string dashboard
+	-blueprint should include storyboard on google slides -description of tools that iwll be use to create final dashboard -description of interactive elements

 # Overview
 ---
 The objective of the Austin Energy Predictor is to determine energy output (megawatt-hour, Mwh) per renewable energy farm, specifically wind and solar.
 Our team is collaborating with [Austin Energy](https://austinenergy.com/ae/about) to help produce vital data insights into their renewable energy farms.
 By utilizing a machine learning model, Austin Energy will have a more refined understanding of its overall energy output.
 Therefore, Austin Energy can forecast energy production from their various plants and thus better schedule power generation.